-The train cruises along at just 10 to 15 miles per hour, offering a leisurely view of the river and farmlands, and often providing enough time for a meal or a show.
+Today, the six-car, gold and blue train cruises along at just 10 to 15 miles per hour, offering a leisurely view of the river and farmlands, and often providing enough time for a meal or a show.
 Take the two-hour RiverTrain Excursion for the views, and perhaps also for the add-on breakfast with mimosas.
-The other excursions offer a variety of experiences—like the Old Vine Express (with live music and tastings from 15 different Northern California wineries), the Beer Train (with more live music and a focus on local craft beers), and the Great Train Robbery, a Wild West-style showdown that ends happily (as in, with a barbecue picnic lunch).
+The other excursions offer a variety of experiences—like the Old Vine Express (with live music and tastings from 15 different Northern California wineries), the Beer Train (with more live music and a focus on local craft beers), and the Great Train Robbery, a Wild West–style showdown that ends happily (as in, with a barbecue picnic lunch).

 There is also a full slate of holiday trains, from Easter, Mother’s Day, and Father’s Day trains during spring and summer to the Pumpkin Train in the fall and the Holiday Excursion Train in December.